bwsw/sj-platform/SJDocs/source/SJ_PlatformDeployment.rst

 The first option is to deploy SJ-Platform on a cluster.
 Currently, the deployment on `Apache Mesos <http://mesos.apache.org/>`_ as a universal distributed computational engine is supported.

-The detailed step-by-step instruction on Stream Juggler Platform deployment on Mesos cluster is provided.
-A You will find here a complete list of requirements and the deployment procedure description.
-We will deploy and start all the services.
+The detailed step-by-step instructions on Stream Juggler Platform deployment on Mesos cluster is provided.
+You will find here a complete list of requirements and the deployment procedure description.
+We will deploy and start all the necessary services.
 The platform will contain no entities.
 It means you can structure the pipeline corresponding to your aims from scratch.
 The entities can be added to the platform via `REST API <http://streamjuggler.readthedocs.io/en/develop/SJ_CRUD_REST_API.html>`_ or `the UI <http://streamjuggler.readthedocs.io/en/develop/SJ_UI_Guide.html>`_ .

 ..
 Another option is to deploy SJ-Platform in a local mode using `minimesos <https://www.minimesos.org/>`_ as a testing environment.